Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 SET ZALLOC = ON
 ```

 f.
 Issue again the `DIR` and `DIR B:` commands.
-Notice that this time the free space reported is zero for both partitions, and the DIR commands finish immediately after displaying the last file name.
+Notice that this time no free space figure is displayed at all, and the DIR commands finish immediately after displaying the last file name.
+A `FREE` command will likewise tell that there is no space information to report.

-***What has happened?*** When an environment item named ZALLOC exists and has the value ON (case insensitive), the reduced allocation information mode becomes the zero allocation information mode, causing the ALLOC function to return zero free space available for the drives that are in this mode.
+***What has happened?*** When an environment item named ZALLOC exists and has the value ON (case insensitive), the reduced allocation information mode becomes the zero allocation information mode: the free space is not calculated at all for the drives that are in this mode (the ALLOC function reports zero), and `COMMAND3.COM` detects the situation and omits the figure instead of displaying a misleading value.
 You can use this mode if you have a very large drive and/or are using a very slow device, to prevent the computer from hanging for a few seconds every time a DIR command is issued.

 ## 9. Using the boot keys and the boot menu